 For years, the idea of forgiving all student debt has functioned more as a wish of student loan borrowers than a viable policy position.
-The idea got a bit more realistic this week when Congresswoman Alexandria Ocasio-Cortez endorsed the idea on twitter.
+As time has passed more politicians have gotten behind the idea.

-Though Ocasio-Cortez is one member of a very large body, a sitting member of Congress considering forgiving all student loans is noteworthy.
-Because such a move would provide immediate financial relief to millions Americans, it certainly merits a serious discussion.
+Because such a move would provide immediate financial relief to millions of Americans, it certainly merits a serious discussion.

 Borrowers who have student loans will also want to follow this debate closely as it could affect their financial planning.

-Is the government allowed wipe away all student debt?
+Is the government allowed to wipe away all student debt?

-The real challenge is a political one.
+The big challenge is a political one.
 Student loan forgiveness would require a majority in the House and the Senate and the President’s signature.
-With only one member of Congress even seriously discussing the idea, there is a long way to go on the political front.
+At present, there is a long way to go on the political front.
 That being said, if the will of the people dictated student debt being wiped away, it could go from dream to reality fairly quickly.

-In order for student loan forgiveness to become a reality the American people, not just student loan borrowers, will likely need to be convinced of the benefits of the move.
-A number of hurdles most also be overcome in order to make such a plan work.
+In order for student loan forgiveness to become a reality, the American people — not just student loan borrowers — will likely need to be convinced of the benefits of the move.
+A number of hurdles must also be overcome in order to make such a plan work.